 Laura Goldstein, LMSW

-Outside the office, I enjoy crocheting, watching documentaries, baking, and reading.
-My personal life is quite busy, as I share it with my husband, two children, and three cats!
+Outside of my work, I enjoy crocheting, watching documentaries, baking, and reading.
+Life at home is always lively, as I share it with my husband, children, and cats!